 This is what you’ll receive in your download:

 A weekly family task for each week of the year

 Tasks are organized by season to make things easier for you!

 Extra tips on how to stay organized once you accomplish each task

 An area to check-off what you’re doing with that weeks task: sell, donate, recycle or toss

-- Space for your own notes about each mini project
+Space for your own notes about each mini project

 An extra BONUS page for you to fill in extra challenges you want to add if you have more time! 🙂

 A 2x/mo newsletter featuring cleaning, budgeting and organizing tips.
 PLUS any other freebies we create!

-Tips on How to Maintain an Organized Space
+Maintaining an Organized Space

 Store your items within a container or a basket.
 Once it’s full, it’s an easy reminder to clean it out.
 For example, I keep my magazines in a basket. so if the basket gets full I know it’s time to purge last months issues.

 Don’t touch paper more than once.
 So when you get the mail, go through it immediately!
 The junk mail instantly gets tossed in the recycle and the statements get filed after you look at them.

 Give every item in your home a home and work to keep items in their home.
 (I’m trying to work on this one myself 😉

-Other Recommended Posts
+Other Posts You’ll Enjoy:

 52 Weeks to Declutter & Organize Your Home